govardhnn/TCLish/README.md

 # TCLish
-A guide to getting started on TCL (currently my practice workspace)
+A guide to getting started on TCL (currently my practice workspace) If you would like to contribute to this directory (or suggest fixes) please email me at <saigov14@gmail.com> or even better - create an [issue](https://github.com/govardhnn/TCLish/issues/new).
 ## Getting Started with TCL
 ```Setup```
 * Ubuntu 22.04.2 LTS